Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Methods

 \subsection{Finite element modeling of VO$_2$ memristors}

 Generic two-terminal devices based on the fabricated geometry were simulated in COMSOL Multiphysics to explore the scalability of the system in terms of power consumption.
 The 3D model represents the nanosheet and the residual layer, placed on a SiO$_2$ substrate (60~nm thick).
 The study is stationary, and the physics are Electrostatics (Electric Currents) and Heat Transfer (Heat Transfer in Solids), coupled trough Electromagnetic Heating.
 VO$_2$ electrical conductivity was modeled based on the values measured at different temperatures for devices (W$_0$ = 2 \textmu m, L$_0$ = 3 \textmu m) in the low-power cluster range, while the thermal conductivity was based on literature data \cite{kizuka2015thconductivity}.
-A thermal contact boundary condition of resistance R$_{th}$ = 1.5 M$\tfrac{K}{W}$ was placed at the VO$_2$/SiO$_2$ interface, with the bottom SiO$_2$ facet set at T$_0$ = 20 °C. The thermal resistor was estimated based on the values extracted from the required P$_{TH}$ to switch the VO$_2$ state at a given temperature, and it was modeled to account for the heat-resistance spread across the different layers of the substrate stack.
-Particularly, the VO$_2$/SiO$_2$ interfacial thermal resistance was identified as the dominant contribution to R$_{th}$.
-To account for the dependence of the threshold voltage (V$_{TH}$) and threshold current (I$_{TH}$) on device geometry, the model adjusts the thermal resistance according to the values of W and L relative to the reference dimensions W$_0$ and L$_0$.
-V$_{TH}$ and I$_{TH}$ are estimated based on the following procedure: the voltage is applied to the electrodes, and the current and internal temperature of the nanosheet are extracted at every voltage value in the center of the channel.
-The temperature trend with the voltage is fitted, and the voltage for which the temperature reaches the treshold temperature (T$_{TH}$ = 0.9 T$_{IMT}$) is defined as V$_{TH}$.
-The corresponding I(T$_{IMT}$) = I(V$_{TH}$) is then defined as I$_{TH}$.
-A visual representation of the extraction method is reported in the Supplementary Information, together with a short discussion about V$_{TH}$ and I$_{TH}$ approximate values as a function of the normalize R$_{th}$ on the contact area A$_c$ (R$_{th0}$).
+A thermal contact boundary condition of resistance R$_{th}$ = 1.5 M$\tfrac{K}{W}$ was placed at the VO$_2$/SiO$_2$ interface, with the bottom SiO$_2$ facet set at T$_0$ = 20 °C. The thermal resistor was estimated based on the values extracted from the required $P_{TH}$ to switch the VO$_2$ state at a given temperature, and it was modeled to account for the heat-resistance spread across the different layers of the substrate stack.
+Particularly, the VO$_2$/SiO$_2$ interfacial thermal resistance was identified as the dominant contribution to $R_{th}$.
+To account for the dependence of the threshold voltage ($V_{TH}$) and threshold current ($I_{TH}$) on device geometry, the model adjusts the thermal resistance according to the values of W and L relative to the reference dimensions W$_0$ and L$_0$. $V_{TH}$ and $I_{TH}$ are estimated based on the following procedure: the voltage is applied to the electrodes, and the current and internal temperature of the nanosheet are extracted at every voltage value in the center of the channel.
+The temperature trend with the voltage is fitted, and the voltage for which the temperature reaches the treshold temperature ($T_{TH}$ = 0.9 $T_{IMT}$) is defined as $V_{TH}$.
+The corresponding $I(T_{IMT}) = I(V_{TH})$ is then defined as $I_{TH}$.
+A visual representation of the extraction method is reported in the Supporting Information, together with a short discussion about $V_{TH}$ and $I_{TH}$ approximate values as a function of the normalize $R_{th}$ on the contact area A$_c$ ($R_{th0}$).